 One of the reasons why some people aren’t winning auditions is because they sound over rehearsed.
 They focus too much on the microphone, and they forget to have fun.
 I will often ask them to position the mic above their head, practically out of sight.
 That way, it doesn’t distract.
 It’s one of those small changes that can make a big difference.

 A few weeks ago, I asked one of my students to print out a life-size picture of a human ear, and tape it to her microphone.

 “Why should I do that?” she asked puzzled.

 “To remind you that you’re always talking to a person,” I said.
-“Not to a mike.
-It might look a bit eerie, but you’ll get used to it.
+“Not to a mic.
+It might look a bit eerie (pun intended), but you’ll get used to it.
 I promise.”

-Soon after my request she said her Mike Fright was practically gone, and when I listened to one of her auditions, she sounded so much better!
+Soon after my request she said her Mic Fright was practically gone, and when I listened to one of her auditions, she sounded so much better!

 To celebrate the achievement, I proposed to take a picture of her in the booth.
 “It has to be spontaneous,” I said.
 “So, I’m not going to tell you when I’m taking it.”

 Even though she knew it was coming, my snapshot took her by surprise.